mewbak/k/README.md

 You can test if it works by calling `mvn -version` in a Terminal.
 This will provide the information about the JDK Maven is using, in case it is the wrong one.

+## Haskell Stack

+To install, go to <https://docs.haskellstack.org/en/stable/README/> and follow the instructions.
+You may need to do `stack upgrade` to ensure the latest version of Haskell Stack.

 ## Miscellaneous

 Also required: